AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 gave it to children without safety guardrails.
 What did we think would

 happen?" — Anonymous AI company engineer, allegedly.
-They never asked if optimizing for engagement was compatible with child
+The unresolved question is whether engagement optimization can coexist with

-safety.
-They just optimized.
-The Compliance Problem Here's what makes AI chatbots uniquely dangerous compared to other media: They Agree With Everything Traditional media — books, movies, even social media — presents perspectives.
+child safety.
+Plaintiffs argue the companies prioritized the former.
+The Compliance Problem Here's what can make AI chatbots riskier than many other media for children in crisis: They Agree With Everything Traditional media — books, movies, even social media — presents perspectives.
 AI

 chatbots are designed to validate and agree.
 If a child expresses